 - Single sign-on technology.
 Having to sign in to multiple platforms within one workflow can be a pain, which could be why some companies still opt for all-in-one software.
 With single sign-on technology like OAuth, a user is able to log-in once with one set of credentials and be authorized to jump between software applications easily.

-At the end of the day, implementing solar software is meant to help you streamline your processes, better run daily operations and make your team’s lives easier.
-Focusing on best-of-breed software ensures that the money and time you spend on implementing new platforms goes towards systems that are functional and high-performing so that your solar business can do more with less.
+At the end of the day, implementing solar software is meant to help you better run daily operations, streamline your processes, handle O&M functions including warranty claims, and make your team’s lives easier.
+Focusing on best of breed software ensures that the money and time you spend on implementing new platforms goes towards systems that are functional and high performing so that your solar business can do more with less.